Snaacky/thewiki/docs/tutorials/oped.md

 7. Run the .bat file.
 It will now start to extract the audio from each webm file in the folder and save them as .ogg.

 !!!

-> The songs downloaded are TV size.
+The songs downloaded are TV size, i.e, typically 1 minute and 30 seconds long.
-> !!!
+!!!